Arun-pra/Todolist/README.md

 # Todolist
-simple to-do list using Je and css
+simple to-do list using Js and css